FociSolutions/Orbital-Docs/_pages/docs/orbital-work-flow/mockdefinition.md

 title: Mockdefinition
 permalink: /docs/mockdefinition
 sidebar:
-  nav: "docs"
+  nav: 'docs'
 classes: wide
 ---

 ## What is it?

 The Mockdefinition is a JSON file that describes any number of endpoints and the scenarios that can be used to meet their criteria.
-We create a Mockdefinition using an YAML OpenApi file to start.
+We create a Mockdefinition using a YAML OpenApi file to start.

 The OpenApi file defines a standard, programming language-agnostic interface description for APIs, allowing humans and computers to understand the capabilities of a service without source code.